flatcar/scripts/acl/docs/architecture.md

 ### SELinux

 ACL ships with **SELinux in enforcing mode by default**.
 The policy is aligned with Flatcar's upstream SELinux policy, which focuses on strict separation between the host OS and container workloads — host system services run in confined domains while containers are isolated by the `container_t` type.
+See [SELinux Container Domains](selinux.md) for specialized workload domains and safe configuration examples.